 Sometimes it can feel like Christmas has lost any religious meaning and is all about the gifts.
 While Dec.
 25 is a major Christian holiday, Christmastime is also about being with friends and loved ones and showing them how much you care.

 It’s not often that people wish for cold weather and piles of snow, but then Dec.
 25 rolls around.
 Thanks to Bing Crosby, we’ve all been dreaming of a place “where the treetops glisten and children listen to hear sleigh bells in the snow.”
-Luckily, there are some destinations that practically guarantee a white Christmas.
+Luckily, there are some states that get the most snowfall.

 More from The Daily Meal: